Liquid Sclerotherapy by direct injection

 1. About the treatment.

-Injection (sclerosant) therapy is usually only suitable for relatively small varicose veins, reticular veins and thread veins, that are unsightly but usually cause no symptoms.
+Injection (sclerosant) therapy is usually only suitable for direct injection of relatively small varicose veins, reticular veins and thread veins, that are unsightly but usually cause no symptoms.
 It works by making the vein wall stick to itself, thus obliterating it, and the compression applied after the injection is an important part of the therapy.
+Larger veins are injected using foam.
+Ultrasound is used to identify and inject underlying "feeder" veins.

 2. Before your next visit.